Alex13832/algo/doc/algo_graph.md

 ### Examples

+Source code in `examples/graph/shortest_path`.

-_The Euclidean distance betweean a pair of nodes is used as weight._
+The Euclidean distance betweean a pair of nodes is used as weight.

 ![Dijkstra1](images/dijkstra200.png) ![Dijkstra2](images/dijkstra500.png)